dannberg/dannb-org/content/blog/2022/obsidian-daily-note-template.md

 - Notes created today
 - Notes modified today

-When you create your Daily Note, and are editing the note, these will just be code blocks.
+When you create your Daily Note, and remain in Edit Mode, these will just be codeblocks (as shown in the picture).
 You'll need to toggle Reading View in order for Dataview to generate the list of notes.

-I personally find this information less useful day-of.
+I personally find this information less useful day-of, so just having codeblocks at the bottom the the note is fine for me.
 It's only when reviewing past notes, specifically in Reading Mode, that these sections are particularly interesting.

 ## Where to store your daily notes
 ![Dann's Daily Note directory structure](/images/blog/2022/04/daily-note-directory-structure.png)